Faber_headshot_02

 Regionally at

-Portland Opera (Resident Assistant Designer 2017-Present), Ford’s Theatre, Hartford Stage, Center Stage, The Alley, Jazz at Lincoln Center, Playwrights Horizons, Seattle Opera, Williamstown Theatre Festival, Berkshire Theatre Festival
+Portland Opera (Lighting Supervisor since 2017), Disney Cruise Line, Ford’s Theatre, Hartford Stage, Center Stage, The Alley, Jazz at Lincoln Center, Playwrights Horizons, Seattle Opera, Williamstown Theatre Festival

 With Designers